Task Force Leader

 - Obtain regular updates from subordinates and or adjacent resources.

 - Plan, direct, and supervise firing operations.
 Obtain Firing Boss (FIRB) as complexity warrants.
-Communicate all firing operations planning and activities with Division Supervisor.
+Communicate all firing operations planning and activities with supervisor.

 - For assigned resources, document and communicate to supervisor: